dovewings: I'm writing an article on "how does computer animation work"

 Sorry, I just had to get this out.

-On a short, low budget, the computer can cut costs and production time dramatically in comparison to traditional animation.
+On a short, low budget, the computer can cut production times and costs dramatically, in comparison to traditional animation.

 Computer animation works for 2D animation as well.
 2D can also be computer generated.